guettli/why-i-like-django-and-sap/README.md

 SELECT ...
 FROM @itab: I think it very cool that in ABAP you can execute SQL on a tabular variable.
 You can run a SQL statement on something which is not your database, but just in the memory of the interpreter.
 Great! https://help.sap.com/doc/abapdocu_752_index_htm/7.52/en-US/abapselect_itab.htm This allows you to avoid loops and practice "thinking in sets".

 I like reading the docs of Python and Django.
 They are short and clean.
 And in most cases you understand it immediately.
 That's different with the docs of SAP.
 The are complicated.
 I do not like to read them (too much text).
+The SAP docs are bloated, it is hard to find simple code examples.
 Maybe I feel this way because I am familiar with Python and Django.
 I am new to sap.
 Maybe it is just a biased feeling.
 Maybe not.

 The built-in data types (list, tuples, dictionaries, sets) are great in Python.
 The same is possible with abap, but you need more typing: https://stackoverflow.com/questions/53613063/dictionaries-in-abap